broadinstitute/ops-terra-utils/wdl/DeleteTdrRows/README.md

 * This should kick off ONE workflow for all entities.
 Make sure you are selecting a SET containing all entities.

 ## Inputs Table:
+ This workflow is designed to `Run workflow(s) with inputs defined by data table` option.

 | Input Name               | Description                                                                    | Type          | Required | Default                                                                                       |
 |--------------------------|--------------------------------------------------------------------------------|---------------|----------|-----------------------------------------------------------------------------------------------|
 | **dataset_id**           | dataset id where table exists                                                  | String        | Yes      | N/A                                                                                           |